Need a hotel vacuum cleaner? This article discusses how to choose the best commercial vacuum cleaner for your hotel or other hospitality facility.

 If Sebo vacuums are good enough for the Ritz and Trump Tower, they are probably good enough for your hotel too.

 Depending where you have bought from in the past, you may be familiar with Sebo under different branding such as Ensign, Diversey, Taski, Jeyes, Power Care or Lever Industrial.
 Those machines supplied by specialist cleaning supply companies are all Sebo vacuums under the skin.

 Guests want to relax in their rooms with minimal intrusive noise, turning around the rooms nearby requires vacuum cleaners that will not only be quiet, but must be fast, thorough and unobtrusive to ensure high levels of professionalism are projected and maintained.
 Sebo vacuums tick those boxes.

-If you been have been charged with the task of acquiring suitable vacuum cleaners for your hotel one of your first considerations is width.
-A too-wide machine wont get around furnishings in small rooms, but a small machine wont cover the very large areas with the ease and the speed you might like.
+If you have been have been charged with the task of acquiring suitable vacuum cleaners for your hotel one of your first considerations is width.
+A too-wide machine won’t get around furnishings in small rooms, but a small machine won’t cover the very large areas with the ease and the speed you might like.

 Therefore you’ll want to consider if you want one machine that will do all jobs or different vacuum cleaners for different jobs.
 Much of that depends on the size of your hotel.
 Often with hotel chains that have many vacuum cleaners, the in-house maintenance and the housekeeping manager likes them to be all the same model so that there is only one type of vacuum bag to buy, and also so old machines can be cannibalised for spares to keep the others running.
 Others use BS models in the large areas and Darts in the guest rooms.

-There are four ranges of Sebo vacuums we’ll introduce you to: The BS range, the Evolution, the X/XP range and the Dart.
+There are five ranges of Sebo vacuums we’ll introduce you to: The BS range, the Evolution, the X/XP range, the Dart and the BP60 cordless.
 Let’s take a look at them one by one.

 The BS range.